afwbkbc/glsmac/README.md

 Target platform is GNU/Linux with GCC compiler, it should also be possible to build it with MinGW (if you're on Windows).
 Other compilers/platforms weren't tested but you can try.

-You will need following libraries (-dev versions): FreeType2, SDL2, SDL_image, GL, GLEW
+You will need following libraries (-dev versions): FreeType2, SDL2, SDL_image, GL, GLU, GLEW

 Ubuntu/Debian/Mint: sudo apt-get install libfreetype-dev libsdl2-dev libsdl2-image-dev libglu-dev libglew-dev

-Gentoo: sudo emerge libsdl2 sdl2-image freetype glew
+Gentoo: sudo emerge libsdl2 sdl2-image freetype glu glew

 Building on Windows with MinGW is possible, but tricky.
 You need to install all those libraries manually, and also FreeGLUT.
 Double-check that you download libraries compiled for MinGW (and not MSVC).
 GLEW may need to be compiled from source (because they only ship MSVC version).
 Make sure to have threads-enabled version of MinGW.
 MSYS and TDM-GCC are recommended for more consistent development environment.
 Further MinGW configuration instructions are beyond the scope of this project, but there are plenty of guides on internet.